mKurrels/serverless-api-gateway-example/README.md

 # Running Locally

-(note authorization doesn't work locally)
+(note: authorization doesn't work locally)

 To run locally you need to download serverless by running ```npm install -g serverless``` Then, in this directory run the command ```npm install```